Museums & History

 Longmont Museum and Cultural Center

-Features changing and permanent exhibits in art, science, and history, and it also participates in the largest Day of the Dead celebration in the state.
+It features changing and permanent art, science, and history exhibits and participates in the state's largest Day of the Dead celebration.
 The museum’s 250-seat Stewart Auditorium hosts films, lectures, and performances of all types.

-Longmont is also home to two small historical museums; the Dougherty Museum and the Agricultural Heritage Center.
+Longmont also has two small historical museums: the Dougherty Museum and the Agricultural Heritage Center.

 Virtual History Tours:

-Visit https://tourlongmont.oncell.com/ for historic photographs, text, and audio recordings that walk you through more than a dozen downtown locations from your smartphone.
-The text and audio are available in both English and Spanish.
-It is free to use, and doesn’t require any downloads.
+Visit the Longmont Museum's virtual tours for historical photographs, text, and audio recordings that walk you through more than a dozen downtown locations from your smartphone.
+The text and audio are available in English and Spanish.
+The tours are free to use and don’t require any downloads.

 Downtown Longmont